nfdi4plants/ARC-specification/ISA-XLSX.md

 |-------------------------------|-------------------|-------------------------|
 | Liver                         | MeSH              | D008099                 |

+> [!NOTE]
-> Note: In this example, the value in the `Term Accession Number` column is formatted as a `LOCALID`.
+> In this example, the value in the `Term Accession Number` column is formatted as a `LOCALID`.
 The associated `IDSPACE` to identify the ontology term is given in the `Term Source REF` column.

 ## Factors